Hawk652/Capstone-Guidance-Robot/README.md

 Emma Brown - Enjoys designing and implemnting hardware.
 Willing to research and a fast learner.

+Andre Nskladbgfhjvkasbw - poopoo head

+Jacob Wilkinson - Brings awesomeness

 ### Faculty Supervisor

 Dr. Charles Van Neste

 ### Stakeholders

 Dr. Andy Pardue is the individual who came up with the idea for this project.
-Students visitors and faculty alike will benefit from the guidance robot in the Engineering Building.
-Andre help
+Occupants of the Ashraf Islam Building alike will benefit from the guidance robot.

-### Recognitions Andre help
+### Recognitions

-Use this space to recognize anyone that you feel has had an impact on the project.
-Be sure to recognize the work of previous teams if you referenced it for style or content.
+A special thank you to:
+Tristain Hill for providing us with the Turtlebot
+Dr. Stephen Canefield for assisting us with the software implementation of the robot.
+Dr. Andy Pardue for investing in the project.

 ## Repo Organization